Skip to main content

 Example 1: Increase a number by a percentage

-Let’s say that your annual salary is $320000 last year, your company decides to increase your annual salary by 20% this year, how much you will earn this year?
+Let’s say that your annual salary is $320000 last year, your company decides to increase your annual salary by 20% this year, how much will you earn this year?

 Select a blank cell, here is C17, type below formula, then press Enter key: